certhub/certhub/doc/certhub-cert-export@.service.8.rst

 **certhub-cert-export@.service**

+**certhub-cert-export@.path**

 Description
 -----------

 A service which copies a certificate from the repository to the local filesystem.

+A path unit which runs the service unit whenever the master branch of the local certhub repository is updated.

 The instance name (systemd instance string specifier ``%i``) is used as the basename of the configuration and the resulting certificate file.